 Then once a year after that

-The doctor may also recommend other tests, including x-rays, CT scans, ultrasounds, or MRI scans.
+The doctor may also recommend other tests, including x-rays, computed tomography (CT) scans, ultrasounds, or magnetic resonance imaging (MRI) scans.
 If a person has no symptoms, then there is little evidence to support using certain imaging tests in follow-up care.

 Learn more about the importance of follow-up care.